ZhuShaw-han/starter-hugo-academic/content/home/experience.md

        * Guo Zengyuan Scholarship

        * THU Science & Technology Innovation Excellence Scholarship (for top 4% students excellent in scientific research and technology innovation.
-I am the first and only female student to win this scholarship in 3 years)
+Xiaohan is the first and only female student to win this scholarship in 3 years)

        2020: